 During the first quarter of 2025, the silica prices in Turkey reached 73 USD/MT in March.
 Silica prices in Turkey experienced upward momentum in Q1 2025 due to a depreciating lira, which increased the cost of imported mining equipment and boosted export competitiveness.
 Domestic demand remained solid in the construction and ceramics industries.
 However, regulatory uncertainty and energy price fluctuations added operational risk for producers, contributing to overall price volatility in the domestic market.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the silica prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing silica prices.

 Q1 2025: